Esrakgn/ProductApiDemo/README.md

 # ProductApiDemo

-A simple ASP.NET Core Web API built to practice core backend development concepts such as layered architecture, dependency injection, middleware, RESTful routing, and Entity Framework Core.
+This project was created to strengthen my understanding of fundamental .NET backend development concepts by building a layered Web API with database integration, middleware, filtering, and pagination.

 ## Tech Stack